-Having these advanced SAS skills will give you an advantage in the work force, as the number of people that have these skills is small.
+Having these advanced SAS skills, in particular knowing how to work with a sas index and sas macros, will give you an advantage in the work force, as the number of people that have these skills is small.

 The goal of the course is to give you practical examples.
-I will show you how to create different types of indexes, how to properly utilize and maintain them, and also show you 3 different macro programs, including a bigger case study.
+I will show you how to create different types of sas indexes, how to properly utilize and maintain a sas index, and also show you 3 different macro programs, including a bigger case study.

 What am I going to get from this course?